Scott Ainslie

 Scott John Ainslie (born 27 December 1968) is a British politician and actor.

 He was elected as a Green Party Member of the European Parliament (MEP) for London in the 2019 European parliamentary election.
 He held this role until the United Kingdom's withdrawal from the EU.
-Ainslie is also a councillor representing St Leonard's Ward on the Lambeth Council in London since 2014, where he has been Leader of the Opposition since September 2025.
+Ainslie has also been a councillor on the Lambeth Council in London since 2014, representing Streatham St Leonard's ward, where he served as Leader of the Opposition from September 2025 to May 2026.

 Ainslie was the Green candidate for the new constituency of Streatham and Croydon North in the 2024 United Kingdom general election, coming in second place with 17.1% of the vote.

 Early life and education

 Scott John Ainslie was born on 27 December 1968 in Edinburgh.
 He grew up in a council flat, and has one younger sister.
 Ainslie graduated from Edinburgh Napier University with an economics degree.
 After graduating he studied at the drama school Mountview Academy of Theatre Arts on a scholarship.
 He moved to Streatham in London in 1997.